 They Served Together: Brother honored after losing battle to Agent Orange-related cancer

-In 1986 when he was 38 years old, Herman was diagnosed with cancer as a result of his exposure to Agent Orange.
-He would continue to suffer.
-In addition to PTSD, Herman would have to have his tongue removed as he battled the cancer.
+In 1986, when he was 38 years old, Herman was diagnosed with cancer as a result of his Agent Orange exposure.
+As a result, Herman would have to have his tongue removed as he battled the cancer.
 Months later, the cancer would return and consume his entire face.

 Many lives have been cut short as a result of the Vietnam War, but their stories should not be lost with them.
-For Johnnie, the In Memory program is a place where his brother’s story can live.
-Herman’s story can be seen on VVMF’s virtual Honor Roll along with the stories of more than 3,200 other Vietnam veterans who had their lives taken from them.
+For Johnnie, the In Memory program is how his brother’s memory can be honored.
+Herman’s story can be seen on VVMF’s virtual Honor Roll along with thousands of other Vietnam veterans who had their lives cut short.

-Johnnie holds a special place in his heart for his brother and those who served.
+Johnnie holds a special place in his heart for his brother and all who served.
 He adds, “My heroes don’t dribble a basketball, they don’t throw a football.
 My heroes are the Vietnam veterans and the people that are on this Wall today.”

 This blog was written by Ann Friel.
 Latosha Adams contributed to this post.